bigpandaio/appdynamics-extension/README.md

 ## Releasing

-Create a release branch (git-flow) with the new version and merge it back into develop and master.
+Create a release branch (git-flow) with the new version, bump the version inside bigpanda-alert/bigpanda-alert.py, commit and merge it back into develop and master.
 Logic changes should bump minor version (e.g. 1.3 to 1.4) while minor fixes should bump patch version (e.g. 1.3 to 1.3.1).

 ## Deploying